hyperledger/besu-docs/docs/public-networks/how-to/monitor/understand-metrics.md

 ### 5. Blocks production and propagation

 Once Besu is completely synced, it propagates blocks and executes the transactions inside each block.
-Step 5, block production and propagation, shows an important reduction in CPU consumption.
-This reduction is due to the idle time while waiting for the new block and because executing transactions on the EVM is sequential.
+Step 5, block production and propagation, shows a reduction in CPU consumption due to the idle time while waiting for the new block and the sequential nature of executing transactions on the EVM.

 ## Block time

+Block time measures the duration of getting new blocks in Besu.
+Block time is closely related to [CPU usage](#cpu-usage).

-The following screenshot shows patterns related to block times as available in the [Besu Grafana full dashboard](https://grafana.com/grafana/dashboards/16455-besu-full/).
+The following screenshot shows patterns related to block time as available in the [Besu Grafana full dashboard](https://grafana.com/grafana/dashboards/16455-besu-full/).

 ![Block time Grafana Besu dashboard patterns screenshot](../../../images/block-time.png)

-The block time screenshot also shows a "staircase" pattern.
+The block time pattern is also a "staircase" pattern.

-Block time measures the duration for getting new blocks in Besu.

-Block time is closely related to the steps described in [CPU usage](#cpu-usage).

 ### 1. Block import time

-Step 1, block import time, is the duration for importing a block.
+Step 1, block import time, is the duration of importing a block.

 Import includes:

-- The data retrieval over the network.
+- Data retrieval over the network.
-- The headers, body, and receipt validation.
+- Headers, body, and receipt validation.
 - Persisting the block in the database.

 Block import takes between a few and tens of milliseconds.

 ### 2. Block full import time

-Step 2, block full import time, is the duration for importing the block (duration of the first stage) and for the execution of all the transactions in this block.
+Step 2, block full import time, is the duration of importing a block (step 1) and executing all its transactions.

 Block full import takes between 1 and 2 seconds per block, depending on the number and complexity of the transactions.

 ### 3. Block network time

-Step 3, block network time, is the duration for the propagating of the block over the network and the execution of all its transactions.
+Step 3, block network time, is the duration of propagating a block over the network and executing all its transactions.

 Block network takes between 13 and 16 seconds.